counter

 UV Resistance

-Looking at the aliphatic TPU, the characteristics and compliance make it perfect for electronic applications.
+The aliphatic TPU’s characteristics and compliance make it perfect for electronic applications.
 Organizations can bank their scratch and UV resistance properties for all colored products.

 High Transparency with Abrasion Resistance